liferay/liferay-docs/develop/tutorials/articles/150-web-services/01-service-builder-web-services/02-invoking-remote-services.markdown

 # Invoking Remote Services

-You can invoke the remote services of any installed Liferay application the same way that you invoke your local services.
+You can invoke the remote services of any installed Liferay application the same way you invoke your local services.
 Doing so could be described as "invoking remote services locally."
-One reason to invoke a remote service instead of the corresponding local service might be to take advantage of the remote service's permission checks.
+One reason to invoke a remote service instead of the corresponding local service is to take advantage of the remote service's permission checks.
 Consider the following common scenario:

 - Both a local service implementation and a remote service implementation have been created for a particular service.